Significance

 Beccles, England

-One of our facilities in Beccles, England has led the way in implementing the Operation Clean Sweep program, delivering low-risk audit scores each quarter over the last two years.
+One of our facilities in Beccles, England has led the way in implementing the Operation Clean Sweep program, delivering low-risk audit scores each quarter over the last three years.
 Alongside the installation of required OCS infrastructure to prevent and contain spills, the facility has created a culture of accountability among the employees for any spills that occur.

 Analysis from the initial audit undertaken at the facility identified areas of improvement, after which the site’s OCS leaders worked with the relevant departments to implement corrective actions, such as the installation of drain covers at the appropriate areas, bunds on site boundaries, and cleaning stations across the facility.
 Once all physical infrastructure updates were in place, the site created a personalized pledge-board for all employees to sign as a confirmation of their commitment to prevent resin from escaping from the facility.
 In addition, the site ran staff engagement training, implemented cleaning schedules, and installed OCS signage for both employees and external visitors.
+In 2024, the site helped develop an internal risk assessment to assess the underlying risk of resin spills and resin loss during each individual process involving resin on site.
+The risk assessment has now been rolled out globally, and is used to help sites identify their highest risk processes, and implement actions to reduce the risk of spills, and ultimately loss of resin.

 By implementing improvements in infrastructure, procedure, and engagement, employees have drastically reduced any risk of resin escaping from the facility and have shared best practices with other facilities across our operations to help optimize Berry’s OCS journey.